 Dr. Sorokin regularly performs breast enhancement revisions and is very comfortable addressing the complicated issues surrounding breast revision.
 From synmastia to bottoming out to capsular contracture to leaking implants and beyond, there are many issues that may require revision.
 Some ladies come in just because time has passed and they want to know what is the best course of action after living with implants for 10, 20, or even 30 years.
 As implants age often they need to be replaced.
 It is important to understand that each subsequent surgery becomes more and more technically challenging and thus patients seeking revision should look for someone who has experience and specialization.

 There are several reasons why a woman would be a candidate for breast implant revision following breast augmentation.

 Some women need revision breast surgery to correct capsular contracture.
 Capsular contracture occurs when the scar tissue that naturally forms around the breast begins to tighten and constrict around the implant, creating a hardened breast feel and unnatural appearance.
-Over the years medical science has come up with more and more ways to prevent and treat this dreaded complication of breast surgery and for surgeons who follow newer techniques rates of capsular contracture are very low compared to the past.
+Over the years medical science has come up with more and more ways to prevent and treat this dreaded complication.
+For surgeons who follow newer techniques rates of capsular contracture are very low compared to the past.
 Use of antibiotic irrigation in surgery, changing gloves several times during surgery, meticulous control of bleeding, avoidance of blunt dissection during pocket creation, use of Keller Funnels and other newer techniques have allowed us to lower but not eliminate risk.
 Treatment can involve massage, vitamin supplementation, and medication and yet sometimes surgery is needed to remove this scar tissue.
 Unfortunately once capsular contracture is present, it is a difficult problem to treat and recurrence rates are high.
 Dr. Sorokin enjoys the challenge of treating this complicated issue and is happy to meet with you to discuss options.